dbgrande/GrandeModular/README.md

 **4-channel polyphonic merge and split.**

-Provides a 4-channel polyphonic merger and a 4-channel polyphonic splitter in a compact package.
+Provides a 4-channel mono-to-poly merger and a 4-channel poly-to-mono splitter in a compact package.

 Useful for feeding multiple monophonic signals into my polyphonic quantizers.
 Run Merge out to Quantizer In, and Quantizer Out back to Split In.